 - 1. Each gas line was purged for at least 1 hour prior to connection to the analyzer inlet. - 2.
 The sample gas connection to the sample inlet port is not leaking. - 3.
 No leaks exist between the span gas cylinder and the analyzer gas inlet port when span gas is flowing to the analyzer. - 4.
 No leaks exist between the zero gas source and the analyzer gas inlet port when zero gas is flowing to the analyzer. - 5.
-The vent tube connection has no leaks, has an unobstructed path to atmosphere, and is at least 1/4-in (0.64-cm) OD.
+The vent tube connection has no leaks, is at least 1/4-in (0.64-cm) OD, and has an unobstructed path to VENT or HELIUM RECOVERY except for an optional rotameter to monitor purge flows.